martinpiper/C64Public/Citadel2/README.md

 The CRT file will need to be mounted as a cartridge in a suitable emulator or written to a compatible GMod2 ROM.

+## Title screen

+Press down on the joystick to choose between Aracade or Strategy.
+By default Arcade mode is selected.
+Press left/right/up to choose between  SFX/SFX+Music/Music.

+### Arcade mode

+The player moves around the map with eight-way control not aligned to the map blocks.
+Pickups are automatically added instead of waiting to be installed by accessing a terminal.

+### Strategy mode

+The player moves around the map aligned to the map blocks and with four-way movement.
+Pickups are stored in the inventory and can be installed when accessing a terminal.
+A terminal sub-game needs to be completed before an inventory item is installed or door is activated.

 ## Computer terminals and switches

 To access a computer terminal in a wall, stop the player, hold down fire while pushing the joystick in the direction of the terminal until the screen changes.
+A switch in a wall looks a bit like a computer terminal, using it is the same as a computer terminal except that it will just toggle its associated door.

+### In Arcade mode
+	Terminals are like switches, there is no sub-game.

+### In Strategy mode
 	The first default option for the terminal sub-game is: Exit back to the game.
 	The next option is: Open/close (toggle) the associated door.
 	The next options are any collected powerups.
 	Choose the option with left/right and use fire to select it.

-A switch in a wall looks a bit like a computer terminal, using it is the same as a computer terminal except that it will just toggle its associated door.
+The sub-game will start.

 ## Teleporters